litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 - Predicates are called with `$propName(objects)`
 - Two-argument predicates can use infix notation: `obj1 $prop obj2`
 - Litex automatically infers equivalent facts from predicates
-- Named universal facts (`@name`) provide a concise way to define and use universal statements
+- Named universal facts (`imply name`) provide a concise way to define and use universal statements
 - Named universal facts can be used with `know`, `claim`, or directly

 ### Litex Syntax Reference